munagekar/m4all/README.md

 Under Development
  1. Song information Screen Under Development.
 Might take a while for a new android build to come up
- 2. Improvement of LastFM Python Wrapper for Future Development
+ 2. Addition of Logging Layer for Quick Debugging
- 3. Seperation of Caching Layer
- 4. Image Compression with PIL
+ 3. Image Compression with PIL

 The Team
 --------